 - representing a Massachusetts high-technology company in covenant not to compete and “employee raiding” litigation;

 - representing high-technology and pharmaceutical companies in SEC insider trading investigations related to acquisitions and FDA approval processes;

 - representing a large investment adviser in multiple employment disputes involving fiduciary duty, wrongful termination and contract claims concerning tens of millions of dollars of compensation; and

 - representing mutual fund firms in a broad range of investigations and enforcement actions by the SEC, the DOJ, and state and self-regulatory agencies.

-Mr. Colby was awarded the 2013 Women’s Bar Foundation Pro Bono Award for his work in abuse prevention cases for clients in crisis due to domestic violence.
+Mr. Colby was selected as one of the National Law Journal’s "Rising Stars" in Boston for 2014.
+He was awarded the 2013 Women’s Bar Foundation Pro Bono Award for his work in abuse prevention cases for clients in crisis due to domestic violence.

 J.D., University of Connecticut School of Law, 2001 (with honors)

 B.A., Georgetown University, 1998

 Law Clerk to the Hon.
 William J. Sullivan, Chief Justice, Connecticut Supreme Court (2001-2002)

 Co-Chair, Boston Bar Association, Sub-Committee on Civil Enforcement